Published by : Bipin BaloniPublished on: July 5, 2021

 Introduction – Meditative Postures

 A good meditation posture requires still, steady, relaxed, and comfortable positioning of the body.
-If the body moves, sways, jerks, or Pain arise, it will distract you from meditation.
-There is only one important prerequisite for a good meditation posture which is that it must allow you to keep the head, neck, and torso of the body aligned so that you can breathe freely and diaphragmatically.
+If the body moves, sways, jerks, or pain arises, it will distract you from meditation.
+There is only one important prerequisite for a good meditation posture, which is that it must allow you to keep the head, neck, and torso of the body aligned so that you can breathe freely and diaphragmatically.

-Unfortunately, in most of the cases some people have been told to force their gaze upward at a point in their forehead.
+Unfortunately, in most cases, some people have been told to force their gaze upward at a point in their forehead.
 This creates strain in the eye muscles and even produces a headache.
-There are some yogic practices that involve specific focus, but they are not used during meditation.
+Some yogic practices involve specific focus, but they are not used during meditation.
 Simply, please understand that all your facial muscles should relax.
 Your mouth should also be gently closed, without any tension in the jaw area.
 Breathing should be done through the nostrils.

-In all the meditative postures, your shoulders and arms should be relaxed and tension-free and allowed both the palms to rest gently on your knees.
-You can keep the hands on Gyan or Chin Mudra (Gesture).
-For this gently join the thumb and index finger in a position where you create a circle, which you can think of symbolically as a small circuit that recycles energy within.
+In all the meditative postures, your shoulders and arms should be relaxed and tension-free and allow both palms to rest gently on your knees.
+You can keep your hands on Gyan or Chin Mudra (Gesture).
+For this, gently join the thumb and index finger in a position where you create a circle, which you can think of symbolically as a small circuit that recycles energy within.

-There is various way of sitting where you can perform the meditation.
+There are various ways of sitting where you can perform the meditation.
 Here we will go through four exclusive meditation postures which one can perform.
-These postures are as follow:
+These postures are as follows:

 • Sukhasana (Comfortable Pose)